evert/json-link/draft-pot-json-link.md

 {{WEBTHING}}, {{draft-nottingham-json-home}}, {{COLLECTIONJSON}}, {{SIREN}} and many others.

-Typically when new formats requiring links are defined, there is no common reference to build on.
-This often results in minor differences between serializations making it difficult to write generic parsers.
+Because there hasn't been an accepted reference for serializing Web Links in JSON, it's typical for authors of new formats to invent their own.
+This has resulted in many minor differences between serializations, making it difficult to write generic parsers.

 This document is an attempt to define a standard JSON serialization for Web linking.
 A primary goal is to define a format that's relatively uncontroversial and similar to existing serializations.

+Furthermore, this specification defines an optional formats for groups of links and a recommendation for defining document-wide links.

 # Format